OctopusDeploy/docs/docs/administration/high-availability/load-balancing/index.md

 ---
 title: Load balancing
-description: Instructions on how to set-up third-party load balancers for Octopus High Availability to direct user traffic between each of the Octopus Server nodes.
+description: Instructions on how to set-up third-party load balancers for Octopus High Availability (HA) to direct user traffic between each of the Octopus Server nodes.
 position: 50
 hideInThisSectionHeader: true
 ---